equinor/appsec/snyk-guidelines/snyk_tagging_projects.md

 The default is that "all" projects will be included in the aggregated Dashboard.
 To omit a project from the aggregated Dashboard tag your project as follow:
 - "Lifecycle Stage" = "Sandbox"

+## Toggling the rule-set for Equinor's OpenSource distributed projects

+We have configured Snyk to no longer _by default_ alert of potential license issues for projects.
+If your project is distributed (ex. exposed on the internet, source-code is OpenSource), you should use the tag "Distributed" in the Environment section.
+This will enable the correct rule-set for your project.